 1. Peak Velky Rozsutec – Mala Fatra mountains

-- Est. time: 7 hrs
+Length: 12 km │ Level: Difficult │ Est. time: 7 hrs

 Let´s go from the west to the east of Slovakia.
-Therefore we will start with the Mala Fatra mountains and one of the most iconic peaks in Slovakia – Velky Rozsutec.
-Even though this peak is just above 1600m high, it is a challenging hike with lot of vertical ascent.
+Therefore we begin with the Mala Fatra mountains and one of the most iconic peaks in Slovakia – Velky Rozsutec.
+Even though this peak is just a little bit more than 1600m high, it is a challenging hike with lot of vertical ascent.
 It´s because the starting point is situated relatively low.

 2. Loop hike in Velka Fatra mountains

-- Est. time: 6 hrs
+Length: 18 km │ Level: Difficult │ Est. time: 6 hrs

 My favourite hike starts in the village of Liptovske revuce and follows the yellow trail to the mountain pass – Chyzky.
 From there walk to a mountain hut – Chata pod Borisovom.
-Great place with amazing atmosphere.
+Great place with an amazing atmosphere.
 It´s also possible to spend a night there, but (WARNING) they don´t have electricity or a shower. 🙂

 3. Ridge hike in the Low Tatras – Chopok – Dumbier

-- Est. time: 6:30 hrs
+Length: 17,5 km │ Level: Medium │ Est. time: 6:30 hrs

 This hike takes you to the Low Tatra mountains.
 Lot of hikers tend to walk from the east to the west across the whole mountain range.
 It is a very beautiful and popular trail and it takes about 5 days to complete it.
 However you can walk just a part of this famous route.
-Probably the most interesting part is hike between the 2 highest peaks of the area – Chopok and Ďumbier.
+Probably the most interesting part is hike between two highest peaks of the area – Chopok and Ďumbier.

-This is my idea of a perfect day: In the morning go to Jasna in the Low Tatras and take a cable car up to Chopok and set off on a hike towards the highest peak of the Low Tatras – Ďumbier (2043 m.a.s.l.).
+This is my idea of a perfect day: In the morning go to Jasna in the Demänova valley, take a cable car up to Chopok and set off on a hike towards the highest peak of the Low Tatras – Ďumbier (2043 m.a.s.l.).
 It´s a great route on the main ridge.
 While walking you can admire the views all around.
 You´ll see the West and High Tatras in the north across the valley.
-Depending on time, go to Chata generála M.R. Štefánika, which is a cozy mountain hut (this is a route for fast walking hikers).
-On the way back to Jasna, walk through valley Široka dolina.
+I would say you can see about half of Slovakia on a sunny day. 🙂

-4. High Tatras – Koprovsky stit
+4. High Tatras – peak Koprovsky stit

-- Est. time: 8 hrs
+Length: 21 km │ Level: Difficult │ Est. time: 8 hrs

 Peak Koprovsky is situated right in the middle of Tatra mountains and you are going to have an amazing circular view from its top.
 You will see the West Tatras in the west and High Tatras peaks in the east.
 The trail goes along the biggest and deepest lake in Slovak Tatra mountains – Lake Hincovo.
 Great spot on the way to the top to have a break.
 This place might be even your final destination, where you can turn around and go back if your break will be longer than it should be. 😉 The starting point is in Strbske Pleso and the way up is the same as the way down.